andzx/wdts/README.md

 Notes:
 Didn't look like the intended authorization system was Oauth2 or jwt, so I made something custom that creates an access token and a device token which was intended to change after each request (I didn't manage to finish the changing part).
 You can't log in from the app because I didn't manage to finish it before midnight on friday, but you can post a request to api/login url with a tool like Postman or Insomnia to see it return tokens when using the username 'Jonathan' and the password 'password'.
 The same with get proposals, didn't finish it in the app, but you can post a get request to /api/company/1/job/1/proposals with the accessToken and deviceToken headers to see what it returns.
+Intended to make it impossible for one company to get another's data, but there was a bug which I didn't resolve before midnight on friday.

 Api Setup with mariadb
 0. Clone this git repository or download an archive version of this project and unpack somewhere